ZopaPublic/react-components/CONTRIBUTING.md

 ## Documentation ✍️

-Helping people with issues or writing docs are definitely the best ways to get started with this project.
+Helping people with issues or writing docs is probably the best ways to start helping on this project.

 ## Tracking progress 📈

-For this repo we are use a mix of Github issues and a private JIRA board (only accessible to Zopa employees).
+We use a mix of Github issues and a private JIRA board (only accessible to Zopa employees) for tracking progress on this library.

-A ticket or issue reference must be attached in the description of any pull request.
+A story or issue reference must be attached in the description of any pull request.

-Please help reviewers by documenting you PR extensively with screenshots and the rationale behind it.
+Please help reviewers by documenting you pull request extensively with screenshots and the rationale behind it.

 ## Project Structure 🎒

-Components should live in `src/components`, their own folder and contain the following files:
+Components live in `src/components` in their own folder and contain the following files:

 ```
 src/